 This throw is commonly called a Valley Drop throw.
 It is another Sutemi Waza or sacrifice throw and is quite similar to Yoko Otoshi.
 The difference is that you are inserting your tripping leg behind both of Uke’s legs rather than adjacent to one of his or her legs.

 You can initiate this throw from a large variety of different initial positions and entry methods but the fundamental throwing action will remain relatively consistent.
-You position yourself to the ear side of Uke and then extend your back leg so it is parallel to the back of both of Uke’s legs.
-Use both of your arms to encircle and/or grasp Uke’s upper torso and then drop your back hip to the floor.
+You position yourself to the ear side of Uke and then extend your back (outermost) leg so it is parallel to the back of both of Uke’s legs.
+Use both of your arms to encircle and/or grasp Uke’s upper torso so Uke is rooted toward his or her back and then drop your back (extended-leg) hip to the floor.
 Pull Uke backward as you press your extended leg into the back of his or her legs.
+You and Uke will both fall in an uncontrolled manner.

 Uke will normally fall on his or her back immediately beside you.
 With practice, you will be able to immediately roll forward so you end up on top of Uke after the throw.